Family Lawyers Who Genuinely Care

 Spousal maintenance is separate from child support and child maintenance payments, which are paid for the benefit of a child.
 A party can be ordered to pay both spousal maintenance and child support, however, the court may take into consideration any child support payable when determining an application for spousal maintenance.

 A spousal maintenance application requires careful preparation, and a number of financial documents will be needed as evidence.
-Our lawyers can help you to understand your prospects of success for a spousal maintenance application and prepare the evidence required.
+Our Adelaide family lawyers can help you understand your prospects of success for a spousal maintenance application and prepare the evidence required.

 Parenting arrangements